Wollondilly Anglican College

 Wollondilly Anglican College is a co-educational Preschool to Year 12 private school located in the Tahmoor, New South Wales, Australia.
 The College services families and communities from areas such as the Southern Highlands, Picton, Camden, Campbelltown and beyond.

 History

 Opened in 2004 by former Prime Minister of Australia John Howard, Wollondilly Anglican College began its life teaching students from Kindergarten to Year 7.

 The ANZAC Shelter was opened in 2018 by John Howard; Brendan Nelson, Director of the Australian War Memorial; Chief of Defence, Air Chief Marshal Mark Binskin; and Brig.
 General Phil Winter.

 In 2016, the College and developer Bradcorp announced plans to build a new school at the proposed Wilton Junction.

-Buildings & Facilities
+Buildings & facilities

-The College buildings are named after famous Christian Australians.
+The college buildings are named after famous Christian Australians.
 These include Joseph Banks, Dame Nellie Melba, Charles Sturt, Elizabeth Macarthur, John Flynn, Captain James Cook, and Alfred Deakin.

-Some of the main Facilities within the college include:
+Some of the main facilities within the college include kitchens, workshops, an auditorium, science labs and music rooms.